-The school has ramped pathways to the main entrances in both blocks.
-All the main exits are wide, push pad doors and there is a disabled toilet in each of the school buildings.
-The school's community spaces (the hall for lunches, Indoor PE and Assemblies) are on the ground floors and accessible by all.
+The school has ramped pathways to the main school entrance.
+All the exits are wide, push pad doors and there are accessible toilets on both floors.
+There is a lift and all areas of the school building including the school's community spaces are accessible by all.